rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 never been definitely established ...
 He is now generally thought to have been Sir Philip Francis"--Oxford companion to Engl. lit.
 (6th ed.), p.
 546
-(Comment: The pseudonym “Junius” appears on the title page) AREA 7.
+(Comment: The pseudonym "Junius" appears on the title page) AREA 7.
 NOTE
 Descriptive Cataloging of Rare Materials (Books) 133 7B6.3.3.
 False attributions appearing in the bibliographical literature or in library